dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-airlink.md

 ## WiFi

 WiFi is used as the wireless communication link for both aircraft and handheld camera products.
 In the case of aircraft, the remote controller acts as a WiFi access point (AP) and the aircraft and mobile device join it as clients.
+Some aircraft also act as the AP themselves, allowing the mobile device to connect directly.
 Similarly for Osmo, the mobile device joins the Osmo AP as a client.

 Aspects of the wireless link that can customized include: